jlmcgraw/aviationMap/README.md

 To get started
 ==============
-execute "freshenLocalData.sh" to download the databases, shapes etc from Dropbox and extract locally
+1. Execute "freshenLocalData.sh" to download the databases, shapes etc from Dropbox and extract locally

-open "Aviation map.qgs" with QGIS (http://qgis.org/)
+2. Open "Aviation map.qgs" with QGIS (http://qgis.org/)
+3. Explore all of the layers, there are lots of them.
+Feel free to submit changes, it's not perfect by any means.

+Get up to date METARs, TFRs etc.  with https://github.com/jlmcgraw/aviationMapMetarSigmetsAndTFRs

+Create the seamless Sectionals, Enroute, TAC etc. charts with https://github.com/jlmcgraw/aviationCharts

 Screenshots
 ===========